Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 Mobile:
 - [Look4Sat](https://play.google.com/store/apps/details?id=com.rtbishop.look4sat&hl=en&gl=US) - Android - Provides everything essential in a simple UI.

+> Warning!
+As of 03/2024, Look4Sat has been **INCORRECT** with passes due to leap day!
+Download the weather TLE from Celestrak manually and apply it yourself, or use another program for tracking.

 There are a few apps for IOS but they have severe limitations, using any of the above is heavily encouraged.